Coping with loss

 Letting government departments know as soon as possible is really important.
 It can be difficult, but it will help to ensure that you’re receiving as much financial support as possible.

 Getting support from others

 You might want to share your experiences and get support from friends or other single parents who have been through similar changes.
-Joining a group, like a Gingerbread friendship group or chatting to other single parents in our online forums can be helpful and supportive.
+Joining a group like a Gingerbread friendship group or chatting to other single parents on our online forums can be helpful and supportive.

 Looking after your family

 Every child will react differently to loss, but spending time together as a family will help you to understand what your children need.
 Winston’s Wish is a childhood bereavement charity that helps families rebuild their lives after a loss.
 The charity has a helpline and email advice service for parents, as well as a dedicated website for young people.